Table of contents

 Accepting payments is a core function of your business, so reliable and affordable technology that effortlessly manages transactions is important.
 When assessing different payment processing options, make sure your payments system can:

-- Accept and track every form of payment, whether it’s cash, credit or debit cards (Visa, Mastercard, eftpos and Amex), or mobile wallets like Apple Pay or Android Pay.
+- Accept and track every form of payment, whether it’s cash, credit or debit cards (Visa, Mastercard, JCB, eftpos and Amex), or mobile wallets like Apple Pay or Android Pay.

 - Help your business be mobile, whether it’s selling at a pop-up or getting staff out from behind the counter.